 Bought cheaply from Costco in bulk.
 Being polycarbonate a slight opacity spoilt the colour, but at least the bubbles could be seen.
-It kept a decent mouse and was the first “glass” to show signs of retaining the nose.
+It kept a mousse and was the first “glass” to show signs of retaining the nose.
 Able to swirl carefully, without accidents.
 The plastic gives a nasty downmarket feel, and the thick-rim isn’t pleasant either.
 Best to use when outside, where the unbreakable qualities would be a real advantage, especially in the dark.
-Adequate for picnics and BBQ’s.
+Adequate for picnics and BBQs.
 3.5/10

 4. ISO tasting glass

-The ISO Tasting Glass is the standard made for still wines, but it’s a bit limited with fizz.
+The ISO Tasting Glass is the standard made for still wines, but it’s limited with fizz.
 It has a stem, and the bowl is wider at the bottom than the top, which allows swirling and nosing.
 But it’s just not tall or big enough to form good beaded bubble streams.
 Not especially elegant either.
-A significant improvement can be had by scratching the inside of the glass at the bottom of the stem with a steel nail.
+Scratching the inside of the glass at the bottom of the stem with a steel nail makes an improvement.
 Roughening up in this way forms a nucleation point.
 The bubbles gather there and then stream up the middle of the glass, which improves the visuals no end.
-A bit of anorak’s approach, but ISO’s are cheap enough for experiments.
+A bit of anorak’s approach, but ISO’s are cheap enough for tampering experiments.
 5/10, or 6/10 with the steel nail treatment.

 5. Riedel Vinum Champagne Flute

 Expectations were high for the Riedel glass.
 Riedel was perhaps the first to make different shapes of glasses dedicated to different wines or grape varieties, and many of them are excellent, if expensive and fragile.
 This mid-range Champagne glass misfires badly.
 It’s long, thin and transparent and has plenty of visual elegance, but the glass has no taper, so there is less intensity on the nose.
 There’s no nucleation point to focus the bubble streams either.
-They are unstable when stood down.
-Disappointing given Riedel’s reputation, never mind the extra cost involved and I find through everyday experience that Riedel glasses are overly fragile and easily broken.
-Riedel makes better Champagne glasses than this one, but at considerable extra cost.
+They are unstable, being top-heavy when stood.
+Disappointing given Riedel’s reputation, never mind the extra cost involved.
+I find through everyday experience that Riedel glasses are overly fragile and easily broken, especially where the stem meets the bowl.
+Riedel makes better Champagne glasses than this one but at considerable extra cost.
 6.5/10.

 7. Moët Champagne Tulip

 Bought directly from Moët et Chandon in Épernay.
 In regular use, these are lovely clear crystal glasses, fit for any occasion, with a discreet Moët logo etched into the bowl.
-Long and tapering in at the rim, a little broader at the base for careful swirling and it has that central nucleation point built in.
-Now the contents are transformed, there’s a good mousse, powerful nose, dancing beaded bubble streams and more finesse.
+Long and tapering in at the rim, a little broader at the base for careful swirling and it has that central nucleation point.
+Now the contents are transformed, there’s a good mousse, dancing beaded bubble streams and more finesse.
 The wine seemed to last longer on the palate, and they look the part too.
-Still lively 30 minutes after the initial pour.
-Trust Moët.
+Still active 30 minutes after the initial pour.
+Trust Moët, this will do for your Dom Pérignon.
 Excellent.
 8.5/10